followmyutopia/devextreme-documentation/concepts/05 Widgets/SlideOut/05 Customize Menu Items.md

-For a minor customization of menu items, you can use the default item template.
-This template defines the appearance of an item depending on whether [specific fields](/api-reference/10%20UI%20Widgets/dxSlideOut/5%20Default%20Item%20Template '/Documentation/ApiReference/UI_Widgets/dxSlideOut/Default_Item_Template/') are present or absent from the item's data object.
+For a minor customization of menu items, you can define [specific fields](/api-reference/10%20UI%20Widgets/dxSlideOut/1%20Configuration/items '/Documentation/ApiReference/UI_Widgets/dxSlideOut/Configuration/items/') in item data objects.
 For example, in the following code, *"Favorites"* is disabled and *"Help"* is hidden.

     <!--JavaScript-->var menuItems = [
         { text: "Home" },